tgstation/common_core/Species of the Galaxy/Moths/Organization of the Grand Nomad Fleet.md

 Most young moths will do odd jobs for the SU while growing up before officially joining other divisions depending on their aptitude, learning many different and useful skills in the process.

 ### Eminent Retinues

+>"None of this would have been possible with some bureaucrat telling me how to run my ship.
+It's not a secret the Admiralty does not like my methods, but they understand results."
+-"Lady Snowblind", Captain of the Levante

 A rather recent addition to the Fleet's organization, Eminent Retinues are special groups led by one or more individuals (called Retainers) who have distinguished themselves for their leadership skills and have been sanctioned to lead their crew as they see fit, independently from the rest of the fleet.